Index bounded relative symplectic cohomology

 satisfies that $d\circ d=0$ over $\Lambda_{E}$. \end{lemma} \begin{proof} Take $\gamma\in CF^{k-1, L}(H)$, the usual argument to show $d\circ d (\gamma)=0$ is to look at broken Floer trajectories.
-In our case, if it breaks along an upper orbit, then the energy weight is greater than $E$ by the above lemma, which is automatically zero over $\Lambda_{E}$.
+In our case, if it breaks along an upper orbit, then the energy weight is greater than $E$ by Lemma \ref{ge}, which is automatically zero over $\Lambda_{E}$.
 Hence we can ignore the upper orbits contributions. \end{proof}

 The above two lemmas tell us for any fixed energy bound $E$ and degree-$k$, we can use only lower orbits to form a homology theory.
-Next we construct a family of Hamiltonian functions, such that the upper-to-upper continuation maps also have big topological energy.
+By the same argument, lower-to-upper continuation maps have big topological energy for particular Hamiltonians.